cloudmesh-community/fa18-523-61/project-report/report.md

 wordcloud(dogs,'lang')
 ```

-Below are two wordcloud charts; one illustrating the top words or phrases seen within the Twitter #dogs dataset, and another illustrating the top languages.
+Below are two wordcloud charts; one illustrating the top words or phrases seen within the Twitter #dogs dataset, and another illustrating the top languages used within the same dataset.

 ![Text Wordcloud](images/fa18_523_61_wordcloud_text.png){#fig:TextWordcloudPlot}